mzia-CH/Styleguides/go/go.md

 ### Use `gofmt`
 - Always format code using `gofmt` (or `go fmt` for package-level formatting).
-- `gofmt` standardises indentation, alignment, and spacing.
+- `gofmt` standardises indentation, alignment and spacing.
 - Indentation uses **tabs**, not spaces.
 - All Go code in the standard library is formatted using `gofmt`, so following this ensures consistency with the broader ecosystem.
 - If integrating with CI/CD pipelines, configure automatic `gofmt` checks to enforce consistent formatting.